smorad/um_cisc_7026/lecture_10_generative_models.typ

   $ f : X times Theta |-> Delta Z $ #pause

   Recall we let $p(bold(z)) = cal(N)(bold(0), bold(I))$ #pause
-  - Encoder should output normal distribution for analytical KL term #pause
+  - Encoder should output normal distribution so KL term is analytical #pause
   - Normal distribution has a mean $mu in bb(R)$ and standard deviation $sigma in bb(R)_+$ #pause
   - Our encoder should output $d_z$ means and $d_z$ standard deviations #pause